ThomasSilloway/GodotModCapableGame/README.md

 - Each mod is a separate godot project
 - `main` is the mod loader project that does nothing except load mods.
 Handles global things too like Settings, Config
 - `mainmenu` is the first mod that displays the main menu for the project.
+- `settings_menu` is the mod that injects a settings button into the main menu which opens a settings menu
+ - The settings menu updates the values in the `SettingsManager` in the `main` project automatically by having its own placeholder `SettingsManager` autoloaded which is not exported with the project.
+Surprisingly having a file in the auto load that is not included in the exported project doesn't break anything.

 ## Usage - Manual

 - Export `main` project as an .exe (Turning on Export Console Wrapper is handy for testing)
   - Export folder: build
-- Export `main_menu` project as a .zip and put it into the
+- Export `main_menu`, `settings_menu` projects as a .zip and put it into the
   - Export folder: build/mods

 - Run the `main` executable and view the logs to see the main menu is loaded (first commit)